 Update: Please find the new updates in regard to lower FHA mortgage insurance costs here.

 Next, the annual MIP premium is calculated, currently at

 0.85% 0.55% of the loan amount.
 In this instance, 0.55% of $245,450 is $2,086 per year paid in monthly installments of $173.
 Each year as the loan balance draws down, the monthly premium is recalculated and lowered as well.

 The examples above indicate a normal 30-year fix term with 3.5% down payment.
 Homebuyers putting down greater down payment may see lower premiums.
 Read more about FHA mortgage fees here.

-If the borrowers qualify based upon the credit, income, and assets and are looking for a mortgage loan requiring as little cash as possible, you’ve probably got an FHA loan in your future.
+If the borrowers qualify based on their credit, income, and assets and are looking for a mortgage loan requiring as little cash as possible, FHA may be a great choice.
 Please contact us today at ph: 800-743-7556 with questions.